-- 1. the financial statements and notes comply with Australian Accounting Standards; - 2. the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - 3. the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate: - 4. there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - 5. during the financial year to which the GPFR relates and since the end of that year: - a. meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - b. the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - c. the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - d. where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - e. where information has been sought in any request by a member of the reporting unit or Commissioner duly made under section 272 of the RO Act has been provided to the member or Commissioner; and - f. where any order for inspection of financial records has been made by the Registered Organisations Commission under section 273 of the RO Act, there has been compliance. - 6.
-No revenue has been derived from undertaking recovery of wages activity during the reporting period
+- 1. the financial statements and notes comply with Australian Accounting Standards; - 2. the financial statements and notes comply with the reporting guidelines of the Commissioner; - the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year to which they relate; - 4. there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - 5. during the financial year to which the GPFR relates and since the end of that year: - a. meetings of the committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned; and - b. the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - c. the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - d. where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - e. where information has been sought in any request by a member of the reporting unit or Commissioner duly made under section 272 of the RO Act has been provided to the member or Commissioner; and - f. where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.